 We could feed an army but much is given away to friends, patients and at our church.
 Lettuce, spinach and beets abound; beans, corn and potatoes too.
 But everything is dependent on that stored rainwater.

-From there we moved into keeping bees, building a chicken tractor and a worm farm; it is all about pollination of our veggies, providing manure rich in manure for the plants, and the surplus creepy-crawlies to feed the chooks.
+From there we moved into keeping bees, building a chicken tractor and a worm farm; it is all about pollination of our veggies, providing compost rich in manure for the plants.
+The surplus creepy-crawlies feed the chooks.

 The solar generator is certainly the largest and most complex of our backyard permaculture projects.
 It took a lot of planning, it is a work in progress with three more large west-facing PV panels going up this week to provide an extra 930 watts of sunshine energy to our home; here they are.